Unreliable or Improper Forensic Science

 Since the late 1980s, DNA analysis has helped identify the guilty and exonerate the innocent nationwide.
 While DNA testing was developed through extensive scientific research at top academic centers, many other forensic techniques — such as hair microscopy, bite mark comparisons, firearm tool mark analysis and shoe print comparisons — have never been subjected to rigorous scientific evaluation.
 Meanwhile, forensics techniques that have been properly validated — such as serology, commonly known as blood typing — are sometimes improperly conducted or inaccurately conveyed in trial testimony.
 In some cases, forensic analysts have fabricated results or engaged in other misconduct.

 All of these problems constitute unvalidated or improper forensic science, which is the second-greatest contributor to wrongful convictions that have been overturned with DNA testing.
-In more than 50% of DNA exonerations, unvalidated or improper forensic science contributed to the wrongful conviction.
+In 49% of DNA exonerations, unvalidated or improper forensic science contributed to the wrongful conviction.
 Click here for a complete table with information on each case where unvalidated or improper forensic science contributed to a wrongful conviction that was later overturned with DNA testing.

 While DNA exonerations are a window into the effect of unvalidated or improper forensic science contributing to wrongful convictions, DNA does not solve the problem.
 In fact, experts estimate that only 5-10% of all criminal cases involve biological evidence that could be subjected to DNA testing.
 In the other 90-95% of crimes, DNA testing is not an option – so the criminal justice system relies on other kinds of evidence, including forensic disciplines that may not be scientifically sound or properly conducted.

 The Absence of Scientific Standards